 AJM: Well actually the clients that we have in Washington and Alaska, what we did was we opened up like a clearing account here at the bank.
-And so what they do is they wire the money in.
-And the guys, we just make out their paychecks.
-You know, we figure out their settlement.
-And, we just strictly pay the crew.
+So what they do is they wire the money in.
+The guys, we just make out their paychecks.
+We figure out their settlement, and we just strictly pay the crew.